manoss96/fluke/docs/source/user_guide/handling_auth.rst

 Authenticating via a connection string
 ----------------------------------------------

-Alternatively, you are able to use ``AzureAuth.from_conn_string`` so as to authenticate with a resource by using a connection string, which must typically include the account's name and key, as well as all necessary endpoints regarding the resources to which we request access to:
+Alternatively, you are able to use `AzureAuth.from_conn_string <../documentation/auth.html#fluke.auth.AzureAuth.from_conn_string>`_ so as to authenticate with a resource by using a connection string, which must typically include the account's name and key, as well as all necessary endpoints regarding the resources to which we request access to: